ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 </template>
 ```

-Whenever `missionState.state` is updated, the `stateUpdate` constant will read the state value and return a boolean.
+Whenever `missionStore.state` is updated, the `stateUpdate` constant will read the state value and return a boolean.
 This boolean simply switches between true and false, which will toggle the Sidebar off/on, thus causing Vue to rerender the component with the updated state values.

 In the future, we hope to find other solutions for state management-- possibly standalone Vue state management systems such as [Pinia](https://pinia.vuejs.org/).